 Our business model focuses on an integrated online and offline platform offering a full range of high-end lifestyle products and services to better serve our customers and members.
 Our integrated platform consists of our Secoo.com website, mobile applications and offline experience centers.
 Our online platform facilitates easy product selection, order processing and convenient payments for our customers.
-We have opened ten offline experience centers (including three pop-up stores) in popular shopping destinations and central business districts in China and Malaysia to provide in-store shopping experience and comprehensive customer services, which we believe bolstered our customer satisfaction, strengthened our Secoo brand creditability and enhanced our brand presence.
+We have opened seven offline experience centers in popular shopping destinations and central business districts in China and Malaysia to provide in-store shopping experience and comprehensive customer services, which we believe bolstered our customer satisfaction, strengthened our Secoo brand creditability and enhanced our brand presence.

-We offer an extensive selection of upscale products for everyone's needs on our platform, including watches, bags, clothing, footwear, jewelry and accessories.
-In addition, we have expanded our offerings of high-end lifestyle services to satisfy the needs of modern lifestyle since 2014.
+We offer an extensive selection of upscale products for everyone's needs on our platform, including watches, bags, clothing, footwear, jewelry and accessories, cosmetics and skincare, 3C products, and home accessories.
+In addition, we have expanded our offerings of high-end lifestyle services to satisfy the needs of modern lifestyle since 2014, such as tourism and sports events.
 We believe that expanding our product offerings helps optimize customers' shopping experience, diversify our revenue sources and further improve our economies of scale.
+The continuous expansion of our strategic alliances with leading partners in the consumer luxury goods and lifestyle spaces is our core strategy that helps to increase our brand awareness and to further diversify our portfolios of merchandise and lifestyle services.
 With our extensive network of suppliers, we are able to obtain a wide selection of product categories and services at favorable terms.
 Our "Coo Sir" channel also serves as a forum for users for information related to fashion trends and lifestyle news.
-Our user-generated contents covers a variety of topics, such as sartorial tips for various occasions and product reviews.
+Our usergenerated contents cover a variety of topics, such as sartorial tips for various occasions and product reviews.
+Leveraging these user-generated data and bigdata technology, we analyze consumer habits, preferences and demand of our upscale customers in order to provide a great luxury shopping experience to our customers.
 We thrive to enhance our reputation as the destination for luxury products and lifestyle in China.
 Our business model creates significant value to our business partners, including third-party sellers and suppliers, cooperation brands, and ultimately benefit our business and customers.